Nikon D610 vs Panasonic FZ1000

 Studio photographers will appreciate that the Nikon D610 (unlike the FZ1000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D610 is a recent model that features in the current product line-up of Nikon.
-In contrast, the FZ1000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the FZ1000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the FZ1000 was succeeded by the Panasonic FZ2500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Nikon D610 and the Panasonic FZ1000?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.